ubco-cmps/data301_course/notes/setup/install_ds_stack_mac.md

 - Is at most 6 years old at the start of the program (4 years old or newer is recommended)
 - Student user has full administrative access to the computer

-If your compuer does not meet any of the requirements above, please don't just drop the course!!
+If your computer does not meet any of the requirements above, please don't just drop the course!!
 Let me know first and we can discuss alternate possibilities so you can still take the course.

 ## Installation notes